HPHou/Python_Math_Exerpriment/README.md

 Math_Exerpriment using Python

 I prefer physics more than math, because physics is much more realistic.these are some little Math Experiment with python.
-So you can "trust" more math after experiment.
+I hop can "trust" math more than before after these experiment.
 :)